harleyszhang/llm_profiler/README.md

         tp_size (int, optional): tensor parallelism size.
 Defaults to 1. pp_size (int, optional): pipeline parallelism size.
 Defaults to 1. sp_size (int, optional): sequence parallelism size.
-Defaults to 1. use_kv_cache (bool, optional): Whether or not the model should use the past last key/values attentions (if applicable to the model) to speed up decoding.
+Defaults to 1. speed up decoding.
 Defaults to True.
         layernorm_dtype_bytes (int, optional): number of bytes in the data type for the layernorm activations..
 Defaults to BYTES_FP16. kv_cache_bytes (int, optional): number of bytes in the data type for the kv_cache.
 Defaults to None.